awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithOptionGroups.md

 To list the options and option settings for an option group, use the Amazon RDS API [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeOptionGroups.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeOptionGroups.html) operation\.
 Specify the name of the option group whose options and settings you want to view\.
 If you don't specify an option group name, all option groups are described\.

-## Modifying an Option Setting<a name="USER_WorkingWithOptionGroups.ModifyOption"></a>
+## Modifying an option setting<a name="USER_WorkingWithOptionGroups.ModifyOption"></a>

 After you have added an option that has modifiable option settings, you can modify the settings at any time\.
 If you change options or option settings in an option group, those changes are applied to all DB instances that are associated with that option group\.
-For more information on what settings are available for the various options, see the documentation for your specific engine listed at [Working with Option Groups](#USER_WorkingWithOptionGroups)\.
+For more information on what settings are available for the various options, see the documentation for your specific engine listed at [Working with option groups](#USER_WorkingWithOptionGroups)\.

 Option group changes must be applied immediately in two cases:
 + When you add an option that adds or updates a port value, such as the `OEM` option\.